paul-abhirup/Obsidian/Obsidian/Web Development/Reactjs/React Class.md

 function CardWrapper({innerComponent}){
   //create a div which has a border
-  // inside the div render the props
+  //inside the div render the props

   return <div style={{border:"2px solid black", padding: 20}}>
   {innerComponent}